dannyboy849/CS4013_5013_Repo_Setup/README.md

     <a href="https://github.com/AI2025-final-project-submission/ "/Team_#" ">Check your hard work!</a>
 </li>

 # Congrats, that's all there is to it!
-Good luck in the future, and it was a great semester working with all of you!
-Have a great summer!
+Good luck in the future!
+It was a great semester working with all of you, and have a great summer!